nothompson/fmod_grains/README.md

 ## Unity Integration Guide
 1. To ensure you can use this plugin inside of a unity project, you need to ensure the dll file is placed in the project
-2. Follow this [FMOD tutorial]("https://www.fmod.com/docs/2.00/unity/integration-tutorial.html") if you're just getting started
+2. Follow this FMOD tutorial [here](https://www.fmod.com/docs/2.00/unity/"integration-tutorial.html") if you're just getting started
 3. Otherwise you can just navigate to the project folders in Unity at the bottom and go to Assets/Plugins/FMOD/platforms/win/lib/x86_64, and copy and paste the plugin dll from C:\Program Files\FMOD SoundSystem\FMOD Studio 2.03.07\plugins.
+4. Now navigate to FMOD Settings in the header, go to platform specific, and in either default or editor go to dynamic plugins, and type the exact name of the dll file without the extension.
+(NTGrains)
-4. Once thats done you should be all set to start automating granular effects from game parameters!
+5. Once thats done you should be all set to start automating granular effects from game parameters!